hamfist/deppy/README.md

 ### Plagiarism Alert

-Goderp is a fork of [Godep](github.com/tools/godep), and makes no attempt to hide it.
+Deppy is a fork of [Godep](github.com/tools/godep), and makes no attempt to hide it.
 Take a look at the repo history.
 It's all there.
 The code fork is a reflection of the philosophical fork that happened in the Godep project when `save -copy=false` was deprecated and slated for removal.
-Goderp chooses the other path, making `save -copy=false` the default behavior and `save -copy=true` into a no-op.
+Deppy chooses the other path, making `save -copy=false` the default behavior and `save -copy=true` into a no-op.